-Note: The transmitter must not have any reduction of throw, trim, slow movement, center value, or the linearity modified.
+Note: The transmitter must not have any reduction of throw programmed, trim, slow movement, the center value or the linearity modified.

-Note: For FUTABA systems you must reverse the throttle channel, Jeti and JR systems require non-reversed settings, other systems will require verification using the graphical display in the Radio Menu.
+Note: For FUTABA systems you must reverse the throttle channel, Jeti and JR systems require non-reversed settings, other system will require verification using the graphical display in the Radio Menu.